abo3skr2019/InfoSecProject/README.md

 ### Forgetting the Echo

-Since sometimes the Encryption uses the newline character i had to include the Echo new line to make it so that when the encryption is catted they don't appear on top of one another
+Since sometimes the Encryption output uses the newline character i had to include the Echo new line to make it so that when the encryption is catted they don't appear on top of one another

 ### incredibly verbose erroring in the terminal